 The course is based on the “learning by doing” method: students undertake several practical audiovisual narrative sessions throughout the course, into which they integrate the conceptual and technical knowledge acquired.
-Students are split into teams of four.
+Students are distributed into workgroups of four or five people.

-Each student is responsible for his or her practical work as a director and, furthermore, must take an active part in the roles different to that of the director while filming the practical work of their group members.
-In the theoretical subjects, classroom debate will be encouraged based on joint viewings in a seminar format.
+Each student is responsible for five practical works as a director and, furthermore, must take an active part in the roles different to that of the director while filming the practical work of their group members.
+In the theoretical subjects, classroom debate will be encouraged based on joint viewings in seminar format.

 The purpose of these subjects is to provide students with references of contemporary audiovisual works and to help them develop their own rhetoric on the images and current cinema based on analytical work that may be either written or in the form of an oral presentation or an audiovisual video essay.